Anubhav4989/InternSavy_Internship_Tasks/README.md

 # Internsavy-Data Science Internship

 Hello everyone!
-This is Anubhav Kumar Tiwary, and I'm excited to share my journey through the InternSavy Data Science Internship.
-I've selected three tasks to work on based on the provided instructions.
-Let me briefly describe each task:
+I'm Anubhav Kumar Tiwary, and I'm excited to share my journey through the InternSavy Data Science Internship.
+In this repository, I'll briefly describe the two tasks I worked on during my internship.

 ## **Task 1: Use classification technique for prediction of Graduate Admissions from an Indian perspective**